-- 1. Press the [MNU] switch to engage the Menu. - 2.
-Rotate the [Main Tuning Dial] knob so as to select Menu Item "MODE SSB 078 SSB-TX-BPF." - Rotate the [CLAR/VFO-B] knob to select the desired bandwidth.
-The available selections are 3000WB/50-3000/100-2900/200-2800/300-2700/400-2600, and the default is 300-2700 Hz. - 4.
-Press and hold in the [MNU] switch for two seconds to save the new setting and exit to normal operation.
+- 1. Press the [MNU] key to engage the Menu. - 2.
+Rotate the [MAIN Tuning Dial] knob so as to select Menu Item "MODE SSB 078 SSB-TX-BPF". - 3.
+Rotate the [CLAR/VFO-B] knob to select the desired bandwidth.
+The available selections are:

+3000WB/50-3000/100-2900/200-2800/ 300-2700/400-2600, and the default is 300-2700 Hz.

+4. Press and hold in the [MNU] key for two seconds to save the new setting and exit to normal operation.

-- O You may verify the effect of your adjustments of the transmitted bandwidth by observing the Audio Scope on the "Oscilloscope" page of the TFT. - O The Transmit Monitor is another helpful way of verifying the effects on fidelity of changing the bandwidth.
+- O If you have an after-market monitor connected to the DISPLAY jack, you can verify the effect of your adjustments of the transmitted bandwidth by observing the Audio Scope on the "Oscilloscope" page on the external monitor. - O The Transmit Monitor is another helpful way of verifying the effects on fidelity of changing the bandwidth.
 Press the [MONI] switch, then adjusting the [MONI] control for a comfortable listening level while you are transmitting, you will be able to hear the difference in sound quality as you make changes.

 - O The higher fidelity associated with wide bandwidth will be particularly enjoyable on the low bands, during local rag-chew QSOs. - O The "3000WB" setting is a special hi-fidelity setting, whereby the transmitted bandwidth is in excess of 3 kHz.
-This selection, in conjunction with judicious adjustment of the Parametric Microphone Equalizer (see next chapter) can provide truly outstanding fidelity and very natural-sounding audio. - When using the wider bandwidth selections (especially "3000WB"), the apparent power output from the transmitter may seem lower.
+This selection, in conjunction with judicious adjustment of the Parametric Microphone Equalizer (see next chapter) can provide truly outstanding fidelity and very naturalsounding audio. - When using the wider bandwidth selections (especially "3000WB"), the apparent power output from the transmitter may seem lower.
 This is because the available power from the transmitter is being distributed over a wider bandwidth, and the power detection circuitry does not compensate for the effect of the bandwidth selection (it is calibrated in the default 2.4 kHz bandwidth).